-This course provides an intensive look at selected theories of counseling and psychotheraCL.
-Theoretical and empirical foundations of individual, relational, & systemic approaches are examined.
-Students are encouraged to begin to define their own theoretical approach to their work with individuals, couples, & families.
-This course introduces the use of groups for the purpose of increasing self-understanding and improving interpersonal relationships.
-Emphasis will be placed on basic concepts of group dynamics and group leadership.
 This course studies various psychological disorders and normalcy across the lifespan.
 Students are prepared to responsibly and competently assess, diagnose, conceptualize, and counsel clients as defined by the Diagnostic Statistical Manual classification system.
 Concepts and constructs, assessment processes, etiology, cultural factors, differential diagnosis, decision-making, and evidence-based therapeutic approaches are emphasized.
 Clinical and scientific research is integrated through the course with a biblical worldview so that students have a robust biopsychosocialspiritual lens to understand and treat mental disorders.
 Becoming a professional in the field of counseling will require a thorough knowledge of the current diagnostic criteria used by the mental health profession.
 Making an accurate differential diagnosis is a key component of effective counseling.
 Understanding the DSM-5 and acquiring interviewing strategies for effectively and efficiently gathering diagnostic information will aid the developing counselor in becoming competent.
-This course is designed to provide students with foundational knowledge in order to become competent in assessment, diagnosis, and treatment planning using the DSM-5.
-Further the course contains information that you will need to know in order to pass most state licensure exams.
-Proficient knowledge of all aspects of human behavior, couples with sound biblical values, ill permit a more active and excellent informed dialogue and critique of present clinical practices.
-This course outlines the various types of therapies used in biblical counseling and the theoretical frameworks guiding these therapies.
-Additionally, students will explore current debates about the validity and the use of these therapies.
-CL 640: Transformative Psychology; Understanding the Relationship Between the Body, This course explores the relationship between the mind, body, and soul.
-Specifically, the participants in this course embark on a journey to understand the importance of soul care in relation to secular psychology.
-Students will be challenged to explore the relationship of Biblical principles to counseling and treatment.
-Trauma has a defining impact on those who have to endure it.
-This course explores theories related to the experience of trauma and recovery from traumatic experiences.
-Students will learn to apply basic psychological theory to trauma intervention.
-Additionally, students will explore how trauma induces shame in many and how and understanding of grace is a necessary part of recovery.
-Students will explore what addiction is and why people remain addicted.
-Students will be exposed to the psychological and biblical bases of addiction and treatment.
-CL 670: Individual Psychological Assessment.....,3 Hours Students will explore various methods of assessing adult and children's psychological development and states.
-Additionally, students will be exposed to the history and theories behind psychological assessment.
+This course is designed to provide students with foundational knowledge in order to be competent in assessment, diagnosis, and treatment planning using the DSM-5.
+Further, the course contains information that you will need to know in order to pass most state licensure exams.
+Proficient knowledge of all aspects of human behavior, coupled with sound biblical values, will permit a more active and excellent, informed dialogue and critique of present clinical practice.